Unity-Technologies/com.unity.toonshader/com.unity.toonshader/Documentation~/ShadingStepAndFeather.md

 ## Base Shading Feather
 Feathers the boundary between the Base Color and the Shade Colors.

 <video title="The same chibi-style character.
-The shadow on the chin becomes more and less visible, but doesn't disappear entirely." src="images/BaseShadingFeather.mp4" width="auto" height="auto" autoplay="true" loop="true" controls></video>
+The visibility of the shadow on the chin changes, but the shadow doesn't disappear entirely." src="images/BaseShadingFeather.mp4" width="auto" height="auto" autoplay="true" loop="true" controls></video>

 ## Shading Color Step
 Sets the boundary between the 1st and 2nd Shade Colors.
 Set this to 0 if  2nd Shade Color is unnecessary.